This is a joke, right? No!

 There are two major players currently in this game of answering our questions about fibromyalgia.
-How, when, why and is there an actual genetic marker for fibromyalgia?
-Bruce Gillis, CEO of Epic Genetics and Dr. Denise Faustmen who leads laboratory clinical trials and testing in Massachusetts, finding the FM/a blood test to run true in 99% of all fibromyalgia sufferers.
+How, when, why, and is there an actual genetic marker for fibromyalgia?
+Bruce Gillis, CEO of Epic Genetics and Dr. Denise Faustmen who leads laboratory clinical trials and testing in Massachusetts, find the FM/a blood test to run true in 99% of all fibromyalgia sufferers.
 As for the possibility of a genetic marker, there is a good possibility but it has not yet been identified, as the writing of this post.

 EpicGenetics is currently looking at the vaccine that is currently used for tuberculosis to correct the abnormalities found in the immune system of individuals who are positively diagnosed with fibromyalgia.
 They are also attempting to find out if there is a gene specific to fibromyalgia proving the suspected hereditary connection between family members that have been diagnosed with fibromyalgia.